I dumped out my biography puzzle several weeks into our 2020 sheltering-in-place.

 My brothers and I always wanted to be the person to put in the final piece.

-It’s so satisfying to snap the final piece into the final hole and see the entire picture spread out before you, completed.
+It’s so satisfying to snap the final piece into the final hole.
+Then you can see the entire picture spread out before you, completed.

-(Some members of my family famously put a piece in their pocket and only returned when the rest of us were crawling around on the floor hunting the missing piece.
+(Some members of my family famously put a piece in their pocket.
+They only returned when the rest of us were crawling around on the floor, hunting the missing piece.

 (“Finished,” my brother would cry as he slipped the piece from his pocket and tapped it into place.
 The rest of us hated when that happened.)

-In writing a biography, typing in the final words to finish off a life story is also deeply satisfying.
+Writing a biography is also deeply satisfying, typing in the final words to finish a life story.

-You’ve framed the story, sorted the pieces, turned events around in your mind, written them down and ended with a sense of completion.
+You’ve framed the story, sorted the pieces, turned events around in your mind.
+You wrote them down and ended with a sense of completion.

-No life is ever really fully known–the biographer can only try to write the story clearly and completely.
+No life is ever fully known — the biographer can only try to write the story clearly and completely.

-The truth of how well the author wrote the book lies in the reader’s understanding of another’s life.
+The truth of how well the author wrote the book lies in the reader’s understanding of a person’s life.

 Tweetables